umodoc/editor/README.md

 ## Core Features

 - Zero-config out-of-the-box usability
+- Pagination mode similar to that in Microsoft Word
 - Lightweight
 - WYSIWYG (What You See Is What You Get) throughout the process
 - Rich-text editing capabilities